thomhines/cinch/README.md

 - Automatic minification of JS/CSS, which removes unnecessary spaces and comments
 - Converts common pre-processor formats (LESS, SCSS, SASS, and CoffeeScript) into standard CSS/JS automatically
+- Built-in access to all libraries in the [Google Hosted Libraries](https://developers.google.com/speed/libraries/)
 - Combines multiple files into one file to reduce HTTP connections between the server and your users
 - Caches files on server if no new changes have been detected to the source files
 - Serves '304 Not Mofidified' headers to users if the user already has the latest code in the browser's cache